Last updated on July 25th, 2022

 How much does it cost to remove a chimney breast?

-This chimney breast removal cost depends on whether your current chimney breast is spread over one or two floors, for example in a living room and the above bedroom.
-On average the cost to remove a single chimney breast is £500 and the cost to remove a double chimney breast is £900 for materials, with addition costs for labour.
+Your chimney breast removal cost depends on whether your current chimney breast is spread over one or two floors, for example in a living room and the above bedroom.
+On average the cost to remove a chimney breast on a load-bearing wall is £2,500 and the cost to remove a chimney breast in a non-load bearing wall is £500.

 The chimney stack (the part of the chimney you see on the roof) can be removed and capped off without the extra expense of removing the chimney breasts.
-The average cost to remove a chimney stack is £1,175 for materials with addition costs for labour.
+The average cost to remove a chimney stack is £300 per metre.